marxanweb/marxan-server/README.md

 ## Installation
 The following installation was testing on Ubuntu 14.04.
 Replace \<VERSION> with the actual version, e.g. 1.1.
 ### Download and unzip the required files:
-Click on the Releases link above and copy the link to the download files.
+Click on the releases link above and copy the link to the download files.
 ```
 wget https://github.com/andrewcottam/marxan-server/archive/v<VERSION>.zip
 wget https://github.com/andrewcottam/marxan-server/releases/download/v<VERSION>/dump.sql